Why Sublime Text is a great text editor for finite element models26 Jul 2012

 Most engineers I observe edit finite element models in MS Notepad.
-Sadly, most don’t even know that serious text editors or syntax highlighting even exists.
-Today—-in my quest to bring fellow engineers into the 21st century—-I want to point out one of my favorite engineer/FEA-friendly features in Sublime Text: the “minimap”.
+Sadly, many don’t even know that serious text editors or syntax highlighting even exists.
+Today—in my quest to bring fellow engineers into the 21st century—I want to point out one of my favorite engineer/FEA-friendly features in Sublime Text: the “minimap”.

 The minimap is extremely helpful this is when editing a finite element model text input file.
-Although almost every major FEA code lets you interact with your model either using a GUI, harder-core FEA folks prefer working with the raw text over a binary database any day.
+Although almost every major FEA code lets you interact with your model either using a GUI, serious FEA people prefer working with raw text over a binary database.